redcode-labs/neurax/README.md

 NeuraxConfig.CommPort        | Port that is used by binaries to communicate with each other | `7777` NeuraxConfig.CommProto       | Protocol for communication between nodes | `"udp"` NeuraxConfig.ReverseListener | Contains `"<host>:<port>"` of remote reverse shell handler | `not specified`
-NeuraxConfig.RequiredPort    | NeuraxScan() treats host as active only when it has a specific port opened| `none` NeuraxConfig.ScanPassive     | NeuraxScan() detects hosts using passive ARP traffic monitoring | `false` NeuraxConfig.ScanTimeout     | NeuraxScan() sets this value as timeout for scanned port in each thread | `2 seconds`
+NeuraxConfig.ReverseProto    | Protocol to use for reverse connection | `"upd"` NeuraxConfig.RequiredPort    | NeuraxScan() treats host as active only when it has a specific port opened| `none` NeuraxConfig.ScanPassive     | NeuraxScan() detects hosts using passive ARP traffic monitoring | `false` NeuraxConfig.ScanTimeout     | NeuraxScan() sets this value as timeout for scanned port in each thread | `2 seconds`